anasulhaq/news-app/README.md

 **FUNCTIONALITY:-**
 I have provided the capability to Search the Stories, Sort the user stories (Click on the header) based on column name.
+User can Go To any story of his choice by clicking the link 'Go To Story' for any story.
 I have also added a filter to filter on Story By (Column name) once all the stories are loaded from the API.

 For Accessibility, the User can navigate through the UI with the keyboard